Home Dinner Creamy Pumpkin Soup Recipe

 Who says you can’t have a delicious and healthy meal when you’re too busy to cook?

 This soup will last up to 5 days in the refrigerator or 2 months in the freezer.
-Just be sure to store it in an air-tight container.

 Reheat your soup over low to medium heat.
-Stir frequently and do not let it boil – as this may cause the ingredients to separate.
+Stir frequently and do not let it boil, as this may cause the ingredients to separate.

 Of course, if you’re a bit lazy like me you can also just use the microwave.
 No judgment.